Shared Hosting Explained: A Complete Guide for Beginners

 Less Control

-Users have limited control over server configurations compared to VPS or dedicated hosting.
+Users have limited control over server configurations compared to VPS hosting or dedicated hosting.

 Scalability Challenges